j3k0/cordova-plugin-purchase/doc/api.md

 Another option is to use [Fovea's validation service](http://billing.fovea.cc/) that implements all the best practices to secure your transactions.

-## <a name="verifyPurchases"></a> *store.verifyPurchases*
+## <a name="update"></a> *store.update*

-Refresh the historical state of purchases.
+Refresh the historical state of purchases and price of items.
 This is required to know if a user is eligible for promotions like introductory offers or subscription discount.

 It is recommended to call this method right before entering your in-app purchases or subscriptions page.

+You can of `update()` as a light version of `refresh()` that won't ask for the user password.
+Note that this method is called automatically for you on a few useful occasions, like when a subscription expires.

 ## <a name="refresh"></a>*store.refresh()*